rmetzler/bliki/wiki/git/theory-and-practice/refs-and-names.md

 * `refs/heads/NAME`: branches.
 The branch name is the ref name with `refs/heads/` removed.
 Names generally point to commits.

-* `refs/remotes/REMOTE/NAME`: "remote-tracking" branches.
+* `refs/remotes/REMOTE/NAME`: “remote-tracking” branches.
 These are maintained in tandem by `git remote` and `git fetch`, to cache the state of other repositories.
 Names generally point to commits.